-- 1. Pull the two bottom mounting clips outward and ensure they are locked in the extended position as shown in Figure 2. - 2.
-Mark the three mounting hole locations on the wall using the dimensions in Figure 2 and one of the mount positions shown in Figure 1.
+- 1. Pull the two bottom mounting clips outward and ensure they are locked in the extended position as shown in Figure 3. - 2.
+Mark the mounting hole locations on the wall using the dimensions in Figure 3 and one of the mount positions shown in Figure 2.
 Or hold the controller up to the wall or surface in a proper mount position and mark the hole locations through the mounting clips. - 3.
-Drill holes in the wall or surface at the locations marked in Figure 2, and insert appropriate wall anchors in all of the mounting holes (if necessary). - 4.
+Drill holes in the wall or surface at the marked locations, and insert appropriate wall anchors in the holes (if necessary). - 4.
 Hold the controller in place, and insert the screws through the mounting clips and into the holes (or anchors).
 Carefully tighten all of the screws. - Important: Do not overtighten the mounting screws.
 Overtightening the screws may damage the mounting clips.

-Figure 2: Back of Controller showing extended mounting clips, DIN rail channel, and mounting dimensions, mm (in.)
+Figure 3: Back of Controller showing extended mounting clips, DIN rail channel, and mounting dimensions, mm (in.)